 The current clinical trial approval process in China

-The clinical trial application review and approval or filing process is determined by the drug category in which an applicant chooses to register.
+The clinical trial application review and approval or filing process depends on the drug category in which an applicant chooses to register.

 - New Drugs, Class I: Innovative new drugs that have never been marketed anywhere in the world

-- New Drugs, Class II: Improved new drugs that have never been marketed anywhere in the world
+- New Drugs, Class II: Improved new drugs that have never been on the market anywhere in the world

-- Generic Drugs, Class III: Generic drugs, with equivalent quality and efficacy to the originator’s drugs, which are marketed in other countries, but not yet in China
+- Generic Drugs, Class III: Generic drugs, with equivalent quality and efficacy to the originator’s drugs, which is in other countries markets, but not yet in China

-- Generic Drugs, Class IV: Generic drugs, with equivalent quality and efficacy to the originator’s drugs, that are already marketed in China
+- Generic Drugs, Class IV: Generic drugs, with equivalent quality and efficacy to the original drug, and is already present in the Chinese market.

 - Imported Drugs, Class V: Drugs that have been marketed in other countries, but not yet in China.